 Where do M.A. students live while attending Bard?

 Most M.A. students live off campus, securing their housing through the rental market of one of the neighboring towns (e.g., Red Hook and Tivoli).
 However, there is limited on-campus housing for graduate students at Bard College.

 Do I need a car while attending Bard?

-While most graduate students find it easier to have a car, there is a free Bard-operated bus system that connects the Bard College campus to the two nearest towns of Red Hook and Tivoli villages.
+While most graduate students find it easier to have a car, there is a free Bard-operated bus system that connects the Bard College campus to the two nearest villages of Red Hook and Tivoli.
 There is also an occasional shuttle to local shopping centers and New York City airports.
 These transportation options are in addition to a limited public transportation in the area.
 Please consult the Bard Transportation blog for additional information.